Information on Government grants.

-When your application is approved, you will have 150 days in which to purchase the equipment applied for.
+What happens next?
+When your application is approved, you will have 10 days to order your equipment.
+We then have 150 days in which to deliver.
 The grant is then paid as a single payment in arrears.

 Please call us to discuss your mobile yard requirements 01264 810665.